-Amaury de Siqueira

-Director, Office of Online Education

-School of Public Health
+Amaury de Siqueira Assistant Dean for Education and Strategic Innovation School of Public Health

-1025 E. Seventh Street, SPH 111
+1025 E. Seventh Street, SPH 111 Phone: 812-855-6812 Email: adesique@iu.edu

-Phone: 812-855-6812

-Email: adesique@indiana.edu Certificate Requirements (15 cr.)

 Students in the Certificate program must be admitted to or currently enrolled at Indiana University.
 The certificate requires 15 credit hours of graduate course work with a minimum cumulative GPA in certificate courses of 3.0.